Updated : Fri, October 21, 2022 @ 10:24 AM

 - Dye excitation – or the amount of light a dye can absorb, is directly dependent upon the excitation source and whether it aligns to the dye absorption spectrum.
 If the excitation source emits at wavelengths far removed from the maximal absorption wavelength (λmax) of the dye, then the extinction coefficient will be some fraction of its maximum and dye intensity will not reach full potential.
 Be certain that the excitation source uses a wavelength appropriate to excite the dye you have selected.

 - Molar extinction coefficient – is the measure of a dye’s light absorption at a particular wavelength and is significant in determining how much incident light will be converted to fluorescence emission.
 Many common fluorophores have extinction coefficients at their wavelength of maximal absorption between 5,000 and 200,000 mol-1*cm-1.
 Extinction coefficients may be determined at any place on the absorption spectrum by calculating what fraction of the maximum absorption is occurring at the new wavelength.
-This is done using normalized absorption spectrum such that the value at the λmax is set to 1.
+This is done using normalised absorption spectrum such that the value at the λmax is set to 1.
 The calculated fraction is then multiplied by the extinction coefficient at the λmax to give the anticipated extinction coefficient at the new excitation wavelength.

 - Excitation and emission filters – are carefully engineered to selectively detect the desired dye to the exclusion of adjacent fluorophores.
 With most organic fluorophores, the maximal emission wavelength is typically around 20 nm from the λmax.
 The diagram below is a representation demonstrating that qPCR machines have a limited range through which each filter collects fluorescence.
 It is essential that the reporter dye be aligned with one filter set of the machine.

-- Multiplexing – is the simultaneous assay of multiple gene targets, with each gene-specific probe labeled with a different fluorophore.
+- Multiplexing – is the simultaneous assay of multiple gene targets, with each gene-specific probe labelled with a different fluorophore.
 The deconvolution of independent signals may be complicated by fluorescent bleed-through between adjacent channels, or cross-talk.
 If unanticipated, crosstalk can produce false positive amplifications and impair quantification.
 The instrument anticipates a certain level of cross-talk based on the dye calibration settings in the software.
 To avoid cross-talk, select dyes with emission far removed from one another.
 It may be necessary to calibrate the machine for the emission of the particular dye to be used in the multiplex assay.
 Some cross-talk is unavoidable.

 - Quantum Yield - The inherent flexibility of the dye structure will play a role in the dye quantum yield.
 Very flexible dye molecules will have lower quantum yields, particularly at higher temperatures, while very rigid dye molecules will have higher quantum yields.
 Quantum yield may also be dependent on oligonucleotide length, sequence composition, salt concentration and buffer formulation.
 These dependencies vary from one dye to the next.
-With FAM-labeled oligos in particular, intensity decreases with increasing temperature or decreasing pH.
+With FAM-labelled oligos in particular, intensity decreases with increasing temperature or decreasing pH.